FACE-TO-FACE APPOINTMENTS: THE NEW NORMAL

 Coronavirus Screening and Consent Form

-On arrival in the Clinic for your first appointment after we re-open you, and anyone accompanying you, will be asked to complete and sign our Coronavirus Screening and Consent form.
+On arrival in the Clinic for your first appointment since the pandemic began you, and anyone accompanying you, will be asked to complete and sign our Coronavirus Screening and Consent form.
 If you haven’t been to the Clinic before we will also give you a copy of our Privacy Notice and ask you to sign our normal Consent form as well.
 We are disinfecting the pens after each use.

 On each occasion that your attend for treatment after that you will be asked to confirm that there are no changes to your coronavirus status.

 Social distancing in the Clinic